Recruitment Marketing

 Redirects to: http://careers.corp.com/some/page/deep/inside

-A URL redirect is where the user enters a Clinch URL and is redirected to any web URL.
+- URL Redirect: this is where the user enters a Clinch URL and is redirected to any web URL.

 Creating a Page Redirect Rule